 Welcome

 Hello!
 I want to tell you how pleased we are to welcome you to Youngstown State University and to the History Program.
-With a faculty of nine, we offer courses across a broad range of subjects and have something to interest everyone.
+With a faculty of seven, we offer courses across a broad range of subjects and have something to interest everyone.

 I encourage you to drop by the Youngstown Historical Center of Industry and Labor located at 151 Wood Street on the southern edge of campus.
 The museum is managed by the History Program, and you and your guests are very welcome to visit us there.
 (Your student ID grants you free admission at any time.)